Our 2021 Virtual Town Halls

 With the pandemic intruding upon the Tennessee legislative session this year, we cancelled our annual Day on the Hill but knew we had to find new and different ways to amplify your voices with policymakers.
-Thanks to technology, we’ve held 5 “Virtual Town Halls” with policymakers and advocates, and have made these virtual conversations part of our MO.
-Below are some highlights, as well as invitations to participate in upcoming conversations.
-See you there!
+Thanks to technology, we held five “Virtual Town Halls” with policymakers and advocates.
+Below are some highlights.

 Reimagining Child Care In Tennessee